Rainbow Trout vs Cod: Which Is Better? Let’s Compare

 - Mahi mahi

-When substituting rainbow trout or cod always stick to the following:
+When substituting fish in recipes always stick to the following:

 - Stick with similar fillets, whole fillet or cross section.